Traditional succession planning dooms your company to failure. V3

 Enable investors, the board of directors, and C-Suite to discuss how to improve succession planning.
 The focus of this article is on the board of directors and C-Suite.

-You many download a PDF of this article from: Traditional succession planning is obsolete V2
+You can download a PDF of this article from: Traditional succession planning dooms your company to failure.
+V3

 What are the critical learnings in this article?